FIWARE/tutorials.NGSI-v2/docs/ld-subscriptions-registrations.md

 }'
 ```

+> **Note** that `properties` is defined in the 1.1.1 NGSI-LD core context.
+In 1.3.1, it is due to be replaced with
+>  two separate attributes -  `propertyNames` and `relationshipNames` - this change has been made in order to offer
+>  full GeoJSON-LD support.
+Your context broker may or may not support the updated core context

 ### Read Registration Details

 Retrieving the registration details can be made by sending a GET request to the `/ngsi-ld/v1/csourceRegistrations/`